idleberg/node-sfv/README.md

 await SFV.fromFile('path/to/file');

-// recommended for larger files const fileStream = createReadStream('path/to/file')
+// serves the purpose of an example const fileStream = createReadStream('path/to/file') await SFV.fromStream(fileStream);
-await SFV.fromStream(fileStream);
 ```